-The Group has operations in Norway, Sweden, Finland and UK and is exposed to foreign exchange risk arising from currency exposures related to Norwegian kroner.
-The carrying amount of the Group's net investment in foreign entities varies with changes in the value of NOK compared to SEK, EUR and GBP.
+The Group has operations in Norway, UK, the United States of America, Sweden and Finland, and is exposed to foreign exchange risk arising from currency exposures related to Norwegian kroner.
+The carrying amount of the Group's net investment in foreign entities varies with changes in the value of NOK compared to GBP, USD, SEK and EUR.